MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-upgrade-sles.md

 To resolve this issue, follow these steps:

-1. Enable the Public Cloud module by running the following command, and then try installing the package again:
+1. Enable the Public Cloud module and then try installing the package again:

     ```bash
     sudo SUSEConnect -p sle-module-public-cloud/12/x86_64